Necryl/second_brain/Current Directive/Check list (Job).md

 - [ ] buy two more hard-disk, one for school and one for our work
 - [ ] sister wants a pendrive each for me akhil pankaj (2025-07-15)
+## 2025-07-21
+- [ ] Prepare photos for ID Card print
+	- [x] make list of dob cards not received
+	- [x] Give the list to teachers to retrieve id card
+- [x] Update ATOM
+- [x] help harish sir for availing dell warranty for damaged monitor
 ## 2025-07-20
 Sunday
 ## 2025-07-19